The Ultimate HIIT Workout With Weights For An Intense Session

 Doing a HIIT workout with weights can be a fantastic workout, but if you’re not prepared for the rigors of the workout, it can be risky.

-Although exercising at a vigorous intensity during the “on“ intervals is important, proper form and technique always trump intensity.
+Although exercising vigorously during the “on“ intervals is important, proper form and technique always trump intensity.

 Deadlift exercise.